First measurement using a nuclear emulsion detector of the $\nu_{\mu}$ charged-current cross section on iron around the 1$\,$GeV energy region: Conclusions

 \section{Conclusions}

 In this study, we report the first $\nu_{\mu}$ cross-section measurement using an iron-target emulsion detector in the NINJA pilot experiment.
-The measurement was performed by exposing a 65-kg iron target to the neutrino beam at J\nobreakdash-PARC.
+The measurement was performed by exposing a 65\nobreakdash-kg iron target to the neutrino beam at J\nobreakdash-PARC.
 From the data acquired during the 4.0$\times$10$^{19}$ POT exposure, the flux-averaged $\nu_{\mu}$ CC inclusive cross sections on iron at a mean neutrino energy of 1.49\,GeV were measured.
 We have reported the measurement of cross sections in the full phase space and a limited phase space for the kinematics of the induced muons with $\theta_{\mu} < 45^{\circ}$ and $p_{\mu} > 400 \, {\rm MeV}/c$.
-The results of the cross-section measurement agree closely with the T2K measurements as well as current neutrino interaction models, demonstrating that we have a good understanding of the events occurring in the detector.
-The emulsion detector provides sub-micron spatial resolution and a low momentum threshold for the protons and charged pions produced by neutrino interactions.
-These results represent an important step for the precise measurement of these particles.
+The results of the cross-section measurement are consistent with the T2K measurements as well as the current neutrino interaction models.
+We also found good agreements between the observed data and the MC predictions for the muon kinematic distributions.
+These results demonstrate that we have a good understanding of neutrino interactions around 1\,GeV.
+In addition, the feasibility of the emulsion detector for the neutrino cross-section measurement was demonstrated.
+The emulsion detector provides sub-$\mu$m spatial resolution and a low momentum threshold for the protons and charged pions produced in neutrino interactions.
+Precise measurements of the kinematics of these particles and cross-section measurements for exclusive channels, such as CC0$\pi$0p and CC0$\pi$1p, will provide a better understanding of the neutrino interactions in the near future.
+The charged particles from the neutrino-iron interactions are successfully detected, and their multiplicities are measured using the emulsion detector.
+This measurement demonstrates the capability of neutrino-nucleus interaction measurements with the emulsion detector.
 Our future work will conduct a detailed study of the neutrino interactions in the 1\,GeV energy region using emulsion detectors.
 This study will be important for future long-baseline neutrino oscillation experiments.